RobMeades/ioc-client/README.md

 `sudo systemctl start cellular`

 Your modem should connect to the cellular network and, if you run `ifconfig`, you should see the `ppp0` connection appear.
-Shut it down again to save your cellular bill with:
+Shut it down again to reduce your cellular bill with:

 `sudo systemctl stop cellular`

-To secure your outgoing audio path, create the file `/lib/systemd/system/urtp-tunnel.service` with contents as follows:
+To secure your outgoing audio path with an SSH tunnel, create the file `/lib/systemd/system/urtp-tunnel.service` with contents as follows:

 ```
 [Unit]